ingerjm0/hifi-docs-review/04.script/02.write-scripts/docs.md

 In this section, you can find simple code samples to do common tasks in High Fidelity.
 To see these code samples in action, copy the code to a file, `testScripts.js`, saved somewhere on your computer.

 >>>>> Entity scripts, unlike interface scripts, are in containing functions.
-The example scripts here cannot be attached to an entity (and be used as an entity script) unless they are in a containing function `function(){}`
+The example scripts here cannot be attached to an entity (and be used as an entity script) unless they are in a containing function `function(){}`.

 **On This Page:**